Incredibly Cheap Microscope

 The following article was originally published in the journal for educators Biologia w Szkole (eng.
 Biology in School) (4/2015):

 When we think of a microscope, we instinctively associate it with high precision.
-Achieving clear, detailed images depends on using top-quality lenses and carefully engineered mechanical components.
-Unsurprisingly, this level of craftsmanship comes at a cost — quality microscopes are rarely inexpensive.
-For teachers, students, passionate hobbyists, and even professional scientists, the high price tag can pose a real obstacle.
-In fact, the lack of funding is often cited by school administrators as a reason for the limited availability of hands-on lab activities, especially in subjects like biology.
+Achieving clear, detailed images depends on the use of top-quality lenses and carefully engineered mechanical components.
+Naturally, this level of craftsmanship comes at a price, so quality microscopes are rarely inexpensive.
+For teachers, students, passionate hobbyists, and even professional scientists, the high cost can be a real obstacle.
+In fact, school administrators often cite lack of funding as a key reason for the limited availability of hands-on lab activities, especially in subjects like biology.

 That is why this time I would like to propose to you, dear Reader, the construction of an inexpensive digital microscope that allows observation of a wide range of specimens: from relatively large ones, such as entire insects, to genuinely small samples, including plant cells and single-celled ciliates.